farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

     **Note:** Lab testing has shown that it can sometimes take up to 30 minutes for new assignments to appear under the **Eligible assignments** tab.
 If **PIM-Helpdesk-Administrators** doesn't appear immediately, wait a few minutes and then select the **Refresh** option on the menu bar.
 Continue to select the **Refresh** option every few minutes until **PIM-Helpdesk-Administrators** appears in the list of **Eligible assignments**.

 21. Leave all browser tabs open for the next task.

+### Task 2 - Configure the Helpdesk Administrator role for self-approval

+Next, Holly wants to configure the Helpdesk admin role settings and notification settings in Azure AD.
+Privileged Identity Management (PIM) lets you know when important events occur in your Azure Active Directory (Azure AD) organization, such as when a role is assigned or activated.
+PIM keeps you informed by sending you and other participants email notifications.
+These emails might also include links to relevant tasks, such activating or renewing a role.
+In this task, Holly wants to update the notifications to ensure that self-approvals are tracked in real-time in a proactive manner.

+In the prior PIM exercise involving the Global admin role, Holly updated the role so that she had to approve any activation requests for the role.
+However, for the Helpdesk admin role, Holly is less concerned about eligible users abusing the role permissions given the more limited scope of the role as compared to the Global Admin role.
+Holly is trusting that Alex and Joni won't activate the role unless they're required to do so to respond to support requests.
+Therefore, Holly will only require that Alex and Joni provide a justification whenever they must activate the role.
+Holly wants the role to be active for Alex and Joni for 15 days.
+This way, they won't be waiting for Holly to appprove their activation requests, and they can simply provide justification and get started whenever they must take on this role.

+1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson from the previous lab exercise.

+2. In your browser, you should still have the **Azure Active Directory admin center** open from the prior task.
+In the left-hand navigation pane, select **All services**.

+4. In the **All services** window, under the **Security** section, select **Azure AD Privileged Identity Management**.

+5. In the **Privileged Identity Management | Quick start** window, in the middle pane under the **Manage** section, select **Azure AD roles**.

+6. In the **Adatum Corporation | Quick start** window, in the middle pane under the **Manage** section, select **Settings**.

+7. In the **Adatum Corporation | Settings** window, select the **Helpdesk Administrator** role.

+8. In the **Role setting details -  Helpdesk Administrator** window, select **Edit** on the menu bar at the top of the page.

+9. In the **Edit role setting - Helpdesk Administrator** window, the **Activation** tab is displayed by default.
+In this tab, the slider for the **Activation maximum duration (hours)** setting is set to **8**.
+Holly wants to increase this to the maximum allowable time, which is **24** hours.
+You can either move the slider to the end of the line, or you can type **24** in the field next to the slider. <br/>

+    **Note:** If you try to enter any value greater than 24, it will reset automatically to 24.

+10. Below the activiation slider, un-check (clear) the **Require justification on activation** check box.

+11. In the **Edit role setting - Helpdesk Administrator** window, select the **Assignment** tab.
+Holly wants the assignment of this role to Alex and Joni to expire after 3 months.
+This will provide ample time for Holly to complete the pilot project and give Adatum time to hire a full-time Helpdesk Administrator.
+As such, configure the following settings on this tab: <br/>

+    -  Uncheck (clear) the **Allow permanent eligible assignment** check box.
+Then select the **Expire eligible assignments after** field, and in the drop-down menu that appears, select **15 days**.  <br/>

+    - Uncheck (clear) the **Allow permanent active assignment** check box.
+Then select the **Expire active assignments after** field, and in the drop-down menu that appears, select **15 days**.

+    - Verify the **Require justification on active assignment** check box is selected (if not, select it now).

+11. In the **Edit role setting - Helpdesk Administrator** window, select the **Notification** tab.

+12. On the **Notification** tab, note the three activities that can trigger sending of notifications: **Send notifications when...**    <br/>

+    - members are assigned as eligible to this role
+    - members are assigned as active to this role
+    - eligible members activate this role

+    For each activity, a **Role assignment alert** can be sent.
+Beside sending this alert notification email to the default admin, Holly wants the **Role assignment alert** sent to the MOD administrator account. <br/>

+    In the **Additional recipients** field for each of the three instances of the **Role assignment alert**, enter the MOD administrator's email ID of **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).

+13. At the bottom of the **Edit role setting - Helpdesk Administrator** window, select **Update**.

+14. Leave all browser tabs open for the next task.

 ### Task 3 - Submit a request for the Global Admin role